Cover photo by Rob Dickinson.

 Behaviour

-A crepuscular, shade loving species that spends much of its time hidden in dense undergrowth.
-Usually perches fairly high up on twigs in full shade.
-Active at dusk when it hunts in clearings and along river fringes.
+The Banded Duskdarter is a crepuscular, shade loving species that spends much of its time hidden in dense undergrowth.
+It usually perches fairly high up on bare twigs in full shade.
+The Banded Duskdarter becomes active at dusk when it hunts in clearings and along river fringes.
+This species flies from September to January in South Africa.

 Status and Conservation

-Uncommon and very localised in South Africa.
-Listed locally as Vulnerable in the IUCN Red List of Threatened Species.
-Listed globally as of Least Concern.
-Intolerant towards habitat degradation and is not recorded from man-made habitats.
+The Banded Duskdarter is uncommon and very localised in South Africa.
+It is listed locally as Vulnerable in the IUCN Red List of Threatened Species.
+Globally, it is considered of Least Concern.
+The Banded Duskdarter is not recorded from man-made habitats.

 Distribution

-Widespread in sub-Saharan Africa.
-Occurs across West and Central Africa to Uganda and Rwanda in East Africa.
-The range extends down to Zambia, Northern Namibia and Botswana.
-There is a seemingly isolated population in NE South Africa and Adjacent Southern Mozambique.
+Parazyxomma flavicans is widespread in sub-Saharan Africa.
+It occurs across West and Central Africa to Uganda and Rwanda in East Africa.
+The range extends down to Zambia, northern Namibia and Botswana.
+The population in north-eastern South Africa and adjacent Southern Mozambique appears to be isolated from other populations.

 Below is a map showing the distribution of records for Banded Duskdarter in the OdonataMAP database as at February 2020.